handpoint/doc/android_versioned_docs/version-Android SDK 6.4.1/androidtransactions.md

 [**endOfTransaction**](androideventlisteners.md#16)

-Invoked when the terminal finishes processing the transaction.
+Invoked when the terminal finishes processing the transaction
 ***

 **Returns**